hopto-dot/Japanese-Conjugation-Helper/README.md

 ## Current issues

-* The wiki doesn't contain information on all the commands.
 * Sometimes when entering a second lot of data with the "/r" with the "2" parameter, it fails to read the data you inputted second.
 * Sometimes (but rarely) you may see a random hex value in the definition of a word.